sandeepdev777/MovieVerse/README.md

 🌐 Live Demo

-Explore the live demonstration of the project: https://movie-verse-three.vercel.app/
+Explore the live demonstration of the project: [MovieVerse](https://movie-verse-three.vercel.app/)

 📝 Description

-MovieVerse is actually a clone of OTT platform Netflix built with Next.js 14,Typescriptv,Next Auth, Tailwind Css, ShadCn, Prisma, Postgres , Neon Db.
+MovieVerse is a clone of OTT platform Netflix built with Next.js 14,Typescriptv,Next Auth, Tailwind Css, ShadCn, Prisma, Postgres , Neon Db.
 It is an video streaming platform which contains various movies of different categories.
 In the app the movie videos and images fetched from several sites like TMDB.